 You may change from the current plan you are on to any other available health care plan; Quality Care Health Plan (QCHP) or one of the Managed Care Plans (MCP) - Health Maintenance Organization (HMO) or one of the Open Access Plans (OAP).

 Enrolling in one of the health insurance plans automatically enrolls you in the Vision Plan, at no additional cost.

 If you select a Managed Care HMO Plan, you must select a Primary Care Physician (PCP).
-When entering your information, you will be required to enter your PCP's National Provider Identification (NPI) number.
-This number can be found in your plan's Provider Directory.
-The plan websites have the NPI numbers listed.
+When making your selection, you will be required to enter your PCP's National Provider Identification (NPI) number.
+The health plan websites have the NPI numbers listed.
 Some HMOs also require a medical group code.
-See the HMO provider links for information on obtaining NPI numbers and medical group codes.
+See the HMO provider links page for links to the health plan websites, information on obtaining NPI numbers, and medical group codes.

 Keep in mind that in an HMO plan your PCP will direct all healthcare services and will make referrals for specialists and hospitalizations.

 If you wish to change your PCP, this change can only be made by calling your insurance plan's Customer Service department directly.
-This phone number can be found in your HMO Provider Directory.
+This phone number can be found on your health plan ID card.